Greiye/WGU_Notes_2024/README.md

-Notes
+# Mike's WGU Notes
 I should write this in HTMl/CSS format.

 Screw it.

 This document is gonna be informal.
 This is my personal notes after all.

-WGU Notebook Journal
+## WGU Notebook Journal
-Planned Term 1
+### Planned Term 1

+### Things I should do:
 Use Quizlet’s Magic Notes AI feature.

-American Politics and the US Constitution – C963 American Politics and the US Constitution - C963 WGU Flashcards | Quizlet
+# American Politics and the US Constitution – C963

-The Development of the Constitutional Democracy Structure of the United States Government
+American Politics and the US Constitution - C963 WGU Flashcards | Quizlet The Development of the Constitutional Democracy Structure of the United States Government
 Political Participation